dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ## Plotting UCLA departments

 Essentially, we are locating each department on a "map".
-And so we can visually summarize this analysis as a 2D scatterplot.
+And so we can visually summarize this analysis as a scatterplot.
 A few departments are labeled, but feel free to hover over any point.

   <div class='ui grid centered' id='scatterplot-wrapper'>
       <div class='twelve wide column' id='scatterplot'>
       </div>
   </div>

-Note that our model actually provides 200 dimensions for each department and while the dimensionality-reduction technique used to make the plot guarantees that the most closely related departments are visually clustered together, the visual distances between points do not contain much information.
+Note that our model actually provides 200 dimensions for each department; and while the dimensionality-reduction technique used to make the 2D plot guarantees that the most closely related departments are visually clustered together, the visual distances between points do not convey much information.
 The non-visual analysis in the following sections, however, does not suffer from this loss of information.

 <br>

 ## 5 Most / Least Similar Departments

-Pick a subject and see which 5 other subjects are most and least similar:
+Pick a subject and see which 5 other subjects are the most and least similar:

 <select class="ui search selection dropdown" id="pick-subject">
 </select>